hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ---
 ## How can I accelerate LAMMPS performance?

-There are two basic approaches to speed-up LAMMPS.
-One is to use better algorithms for certain types of calculation, and the other is to use highly optimized codes via various "accelerator packages" deviced for hardware specific platforms.
+There are two basic approaches to speed LAMMPS up.
+One is to use better algorithms for certain types of calculation, and the other is to use highly optimized codes via various "accelerator packages" for hardware specific platforms.

 One popular example of the first approach is to use the Wolf summation method instead of the Ewald summation method for calculating long range Coulomb interactions effectively using a short-range potential.
 Similarly there are a few FFT schemes offered by LAMMPS and a user has to make a trade-off between accuracy and performance depending on their computational needs.
-This lesson is not aimed to discuss such types of algorithm based speed-up of LAMMPS, instead we'll focus on a few accelerator packages that is used to extract the most out of the available hardware of a HPC system.
+This lesson is not aimed to discuss such types of algorithm-based speed-up of LAMMPS, instead we'll focus on a few accelerator packages that is used to extract the most out of the available hardware of a HPC system.

 There are five accelerator packages currently offered by LAMMPS.
 These are;